 I could eat pot pies everyday.
-Turkey pot pies, lobster pot pies, vegetable pot pies, chicken pot pies…you get the idea, I love them all.
+Turkey pot pies, lobster pot pies, vegetable pot pies, chicken pot pies… you get the idea, I love them all.
 It’s classic comfort food.
-What could be better?
-When the kids were little I’d take them to Marie Callender’s and then to a museum.
-We’d order chicken pot pie, a slice of apple pie, and then we’d head across the street to the museum and walk it off.
-I loved those days.
-Today, the kids are teenagers and a bit too busy with school and sports to go the museum as often as we did, but it doesn’t mean we can’t reminisce over a lovely chicken pot pie at home.
+What could be better!
+When the kids were little I’d take them to Marie Callenders and then to the museum.
+We’d order chicken pot pie, a slice of apple pie, and then head across the street to the museum and have a glorious afternoon.
+I loved those days when they were little!
+Today, the kids are almost adults and a too busy to go the museum as we did when they were kids, but it doesn’t mean we can’t reminisce over a lovely chicken pot pie at home.
 This recipe is wonderful and quite easy to make.
 I hope you love it as much as my family does.

 Chicken Pot Pie Recipe